This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 The court will also consider the difference in time between the IP right owner knowing of the infringement and making the interim injunction application.
 Delay in making an application adversely affects the likelihood of an interim injunction being awarded.

 If, following the trial, the court determines that the IP right is valid, and infringer, the IP right owner may seek:

 Damages or an account of the infringer's profits: the IP right owner may seek either damages or an account of profits.
 Damages are intended to compensate the IP right owner for losses caused by the infringement.
-Damages are usually based on the profits the IP right owner would have made in respect the sales lost as a result of the infringement.
-If the infringer should have taken a licence from the IP right owner, damages may be based on lost royalty revenue or, where the IP right owner does not sell products or grant licences, damages may be measured on the basis of a hypothetical reasonable royalty.
+Damages may be based on the profits the IP right owner would have made but for the infringement or on the basis of a hypothetical reasonable royalty.
 An account of profit is based on the profits made by the infringer, rather than the harm caused to the IP right owner.
 The court may allow various deductions (such as a portion of overheads) and may consider the contribution of the infringement to profits (e.g. the contribution of an infringing component to the sales of a larger product).

 Injunctive relief: A final injunction prohibits further infringing activity by the infringer for the duration of the right.
 An injunction is not an automatic entitlement and it remains at the court's discretion whether one is granted or substituted for financial compensation, for instance if the infringement is trivial or where no future threat of infringement exists.